Email: firstname.lastname@example.org or message on Facebook or Instagram OZ STOPA

 Don't count on doing things for you.
 We work on the basis of participation.
 We want you to handle the situation yourself, we'll show you how.

 personal bankruptcy - looking for a legal work - working on PC (CVs, applications, etc.) - searching for housing - communicating with authorities - declaration of residence - solving benefits in material need and various allowances - contacting family - use of telephone for business or official purposes - basic treatment

-providing finance - finding illegal work - using your PC for fun- food and shower
+providing finance - finding illegal work - using your PC for fun- shower

 Work therapy is part of the integration center and integration process.
 Work therapy is part of the responsibility to the environment, to the city we live in, to individuals and communities moving around the city, and last but not least to people who have decided to end homelessness.

 Work therapy is focused on skills training, especially revitalization of green areas in the city.
 It is an activity for clients financially rewarded so that they do not have to deal with survival by begging, collecting secondary raw materials, etc. As this is a long-term and demanding process, individuals who receive this assistance for 6 months are consistently selected for the process.

 As a result of this activity, more than 50 people ended homelessness (* January 2022).
 Every year more people enter the project and many of them are not homeless at the end of the project.